mooreds/docs-1/references/tql-reference.md

 ]
 ```

-With column:
+With columns:

 ```
-select (col1 + 10) * col2 as value
+select (col1 + 10) * nested.object.value1 as value
 FROM source.service
 ```

-Will use the values of col1 and col2 to calculate the value of the expression.
+Will use the values of `col1` and `nested.object.value1` to calculate the value of the expression.

 #### JSON template

-JSON template is a more generic way to construct a JSON object or a JSON array as the results item.
+JSON template is a more generic way to construct a JSON object or a JSON array as the output item.

 To construct a JSON object use the syntax: